 Stocking Stuffers/Small Tools

-- Canning Pin—Honestly, does it get any cuter than this sweet enamel pin?
+Honestly, does it get any cuter than these sweet earrings?
 Gift this one to the canners in your life!

 Kitchen Project Gifts for Foodies